thadeshammer/twitchlurkerbothunter/readme.md

 - **Docker**: Containerization for easy deployment and management.
 - **Pydantic**: Data validation and settings management.
 - **Twitch IRC Interface**: For collecting viewer lists in compliance with Twitch's TOS.
+- **Twitch Helix API**: To query for live streams to include in the sweep.
 - **Parallel Processing**: Considering using Python coroutines, multiprocesses, or microservices for parallelizing tasks.

 ## Regarding foundational tech choices

 - **Why Python?**: Python as an ecosystem and community has a lot of well documented and maintained projects that are useful in data analysis.
-In addition, I wanted to use Python because I want to keep my Python skills sharp.
+In addition, I wanted to use Python because I want to keep my Python skills sharp in the current market.
+And I happen to enjoy Python.
+Mostly.
 - **Why Flask?**: There are several twitch-api Python modules I came across that seem to be geared towards Flask, which is in part why we're here.
 In addition, I wanted recent work with Flask since it's been a year since I've used it, and this is my first time setting up a Flask app from the studs, which was a valuable if painful experience.
 - **Why not JavaScript?**: The honest answer is, I already have a JS project in-flight right now and wanted a balance.
 The availability of stats analysis tools in Python was also important, but was secondary.
 - **Why not Rust?**: I will no doubt continue asking myself this question as the project goes on.

 ## Getting Started

+This is very, very early development, so if you fork it, you're really just getting the preliminary data schemas and some boilerplate.
+I hope it serves you well.

 ### Prerequisites

 - Docker + Docker Compose
 - Python 3.11+ (See requirements.txt for additional details)
-- A Twitch account with your own client id and secret if you want to fork it yourself.
+- A Twitch account with your own client id and secret if you want to fork it.

 ### Installation